ubaldot/vim-outline/README.md

 </p>

 ## Introduction
-Vim-outline parse your current buffer through a set of user-defined regex or parsing functions and slam the result in a side-window.
+Vim-outline parse your current buffer and slam an outline in a side-window.

 That's all!